TU-Berlin-SNET/tresor-proxy/readme.md

 It would instruct to redirect all requests with `Host: www.my-service.com` to the server `http://my-service.local`.
 The backend server would receive the headers `Host: my-service.local` and `X-Forwarded-Host: www.my-service.com`.

-### Reverse proxying by using the TRESOR broker
+### The TRESOR broker as reverse mappings source

-If specifying the URL to a TRESOR broker using `-b <TRESOR broker URL>`, the TRESOR broker would be queried for the endpoint of a booked service of the current TRESOR client, which would have the same symbolic name as the part of the hostname preceding the first dot.
-For example: if the Proxy is queried for `servicea.service.cloud-tresor.de` it would query the broker for `servicea`.
+If specifying the URL of a TRESOR broker using `-b <TRESOR broker URL>`, the TRESOR broker would be queried for the endpoint of a booked service of the current TRESOR client, which would have the same symbolic name as the part of the hostname preceding the first dot.
+For example: if the Proxy is queried for `servicea.service.cloud-tresor.de` it would query the broker for the endpoint URL of `servicea`.

 ## TLS functionality